Have you been to the oldest museum in Mumbai yet?

 So, we got to know the museum was renamed in 1975 in honour of Dr Bhau Daji Lad, the first Indian Sheriff of Mumbai, a philanthropist, historian, physician, surgeon, who had played a key role in establishing the museum.

-The museum building is located inside Jijamata Udyan in Byculla East.
+The museum building is located in the Jijamata Udyan in Byculla East.
 It was the first colonial building to be built for the purpose of housing a museum, which makes it a historically significant building.
 A clock tower at the entrance of the complex serves as a landmark for the museum complex.
 The path to the museum is lined with trees and a small landscaped lawn.

 A flight of stairs leads to the museum door.

 Just as we entered the museum, we could see the ornate interiors of the hall, with galleries on either side.
 Richly coloured details, the intricate woodcarving, tiled floors, etched glass and gold gilding make it a unique example of Victorian architecture in India.
-Armed with my cell phone, I went on a clicking spree to capture the beauty that I was seeing in front of my eyes.
+Armed with my cell phone, I went on a clicking spree to capture the beauty that was in front of my eyes.

 The museum has a rare collection of early art and design practices from the late 18th to early 20th centuries.
 The exhibits on display show how communities from countries such as Iran, Turkey, Afghanistan, and different states in India had migrated over the centuries to settle in Mumbai and made it their home.
 Among the displays is a statue of Mumba Devi, the goddess in whose honour the city of Mumbai is named.